roscxn/Math-Quiz/README.md

 ## Development Process

+#### Day 1:
+* Planning of game structure and storyline
+* Basic HTML and CSS
-Day 1 - Planning the game structure and basic layout, coding basic HTML and CSS, testing out javascript functions for questions and answers
+* Javascript functions for the questions and answers

+#### Day 2:
+* Creation of images and background
+* Matching the CSS and HTML according to the images
-Day 2 - Drawing of images and background, working on CSS, HTML, javascript functions for restart button, three game levels, countdown timer and losing message prompt
+* Javascript functions for restart button, game level buttons, countdown timer and losing message prompt

+#### Day 3:
-Day 3 - Updated Javascript functions on winning conditions, testing out functions for Superhero "flying" up and down for correct and wrong answers
+* Javascript functions on winning conditions
+* Superhero "flying" up and down for correct and wrong answers

-Day 4 - Customizing the winning/ losing scenes, making sure the gameplay works for all three levels
+#### Day 4:
+* Customization of winning and losing scenes using javascript codes
+* Modification of some javascript functions for efficiency

+#### Day 5:
-Day 5 - Update on README file, adding subtraction function to all three levels
+* Update on README file
+* Addition of randomized arithmetic operators to gameplay

-Day 6 -
+#### Day 6: